Choosing between Lusha and ZoomInfo usually comes down to a few practical questions that go beyond feature checkboxes:

 Does Lusha offer conversation intelligence?

-Yes, but its conversation product is newer and lighter.
-ZoomInfo’s Chorus is the more mature option for teams that want coaching, transcription, and deal insights tied to pipeline execution.
+Yes, but its conversation product is newer and focused on lighter functionality: call recording, summaries, and action items.
+ZoomInfo's Chorus is the more mature option for teams that want call capture, transcription, objection detection, coaching workflows, and deal insights tied to pipeline execution.

 Which is better for SMBs?

 Lusha is often the easier fit for SMBs focused on quick prospecting and budget control.
-ZoomInfo can still fit smaller teams, especially through ZoomInfo Lite, but its strongest advantage appears when teams need broader capability.
+Its transparent public pricing and fast setup reduce evaluation friction.
+ZoomInfo can still fit smaller teams, particularly through ZoomInfo Lite, but its strongest advantages appear when teams need broader GTM capability beyond contact lookup.
+ZoomInfo also offers a self-serve free tier with consumption-based pricing, giving smaller teams a way to start without a sales conversation and scale as their needs expand.

 Which has better CRM integrations?

-ZoomInfo generally offers deeper CRM connectivity and more enterprise-ready sync patterns.
-Lusha supports common integrations, but its workflows are more limited if you need bidirectional data management and orchestration.
+ZoomInfo generally offers deeper CRM connectivity and more enterprise-ready sync patterns, including bidirectional sync in major CRM workflows.
+Lusha supports Salesforce and HubSpot natively, but its workflow pattern is more oriented toward one-way export than bidirectional data management and orchestration.